 This however, can sometimes be more difficult, making it even more important for injured parties to speak to a Cumberland personal injury attorney.
 If another party is responsible for the accident they the injured party will have the right to bring a claim for compensation for any medical bills not covered by the no-fault benefits, and also have a right to compensation for their pain and suffering and other economic losses, like wages.

 Under contributory negligence laws, victims of accidents will be held responsible if they were partially responsible for the accident, and their compensation will be deducted as such.
 Because of this, lawyers and insurance companies working for the at-fault party work very hard to prove fault on the part of the plaintiff, even when there is none.
-A personal injury lawyer in Cumberland can help injured parties fight back when they do.
+A personal injury lawyer in Cumberland County can help injured parties fight back when they do.

 Different types of compensation may be granted if another person’s negligence is found to have caused an accident.
 Compensatory damages include compensation for things that have a dollar value, such as medical bills or lost wages.